cdfishe1/show-match/README.md

   * Pure.css was used to generate the YouTube search buttons needed to overcome Bootstrap limitations
 * [Bootstrap](https://getbootstrap.com/)
   * Bootstrap was used for layout and mobile responsivess

+## Challenges and Successes
+* Managing Git, pull requests, and dealing with conflicts was a challenge for all.
+* Working with different coding styles was sometimes a challenge, such as blending vanilla javascript with jQuery.
+* Pure.css helped with creating and managing the YouTube buttons without the conflicts created by Bootstrap styling.
+* Getting the javascript to interate through the YouTube buttons to point to appropriate videos was a great success!

 ## Directions for Future Development